wandri/chat-spring-kafka-angular-react-vue/README.md

 For the project, we will launch a docker image of mongoDB and Kafka.

+We can achieve to code a chat without any store or message broker.
+But if we do so we lose, to my mind, all the interest of the project.

 1. Install [Docker](https://docs.docker.com/install/)
 2. Install [docker-compose](https://docs.docker.com/compose/install/)
 3. To run Kafka and Mongo images, execute in the deploy folder: